 When can I have a service engineer?

 For servicing, we organise the parts for you then contact you to arrange a mutually agreeable time to carry out the work.
-We may have the parts in stock but if not most kits are available to us 2-3 days delivery.
+Often we carry parts in stock; if not, most kits are available to us within 2-3 days.